timescale/promscale/README.md

 <img src="docs/assets/promscale-arch.png" alt="Promscale Architecture Diagram" width="800"/>

 This repository contains the source code of the Promscale Connector.
-Promscale also requires that the Promscale Extension who lives in this repository is installed in the database.
+Promscale also requires that the Promscale Extension which lives in [this repository](https://github.com/timescale/promscale_extension) is installed in the TimescaleDB/PostgreSQL database.
 The extension sets up and manages the database schemas and provides performance and SQL query experience improvements.

 For a detailed description of the initial architecture of Promscale for Prometheus metrics that covers some key design principles, please see [our design doc](https://tsdb.co/prom-design-doc).